 Certified Assessment Setup

-After you click the NEXT button on the Agree to share your results? screen, you will be taken to a screen that outlines the structure of the assessment and the time allowed.
-If you wish to begin your assessment at this time, you can select your preferred coding language at this screen.
+After you click the NEXT button on the Agree to share your results? screen, you will be taken to a screen that outlines the basic requirements of the assessment.

 If you would rather take a practice assessment first, you can do that instead by clicking the VIEW SAMPLE TEST button.

-Note: The timer for your assessment does not begin until AFTER you complete the setup steps.
+Note: The timer for your assessment does not begin until you complete all the setup steps.

 Proctoring & Assessment-Specific Rules